 That’s it, you will now get the option to download English (auto-generated) subtitles in SRT and TXT file format.

-Transcribe YouTube Videos with Google Docs.
+Method 4: Transcribe YouTube Videos with Google Docs

-Well, if you try to play video in a device and use Google Docs voice typing in other.
+Well, if you try to play video on a device and use Google Docs voice typing in another.
 Then, you won’t get much accuracy.
-This means, most of the words will be lost in background noise.
+This means, that most of the words will be lost in background noise.
 So, to archive almost 100% accuracy, you can set up your computer to record system audio, instead of a microphone.
 And after that, when you will play the YouTube video, Google docs will transcribe it in real-time.
 Just make sure, you have an active and good internet connection.

 1. Go to Control Panel > Hardware and Sound > Sound.